silene/remake/README.md

 In other words, the following two rules have almost the same behavior.

-	target1 target2 ... : dependency1 dependency2 ...
+	target1 target2 ... : prerequisite1 prerequisite2 ...
 		shell script

 	target1 target2 ... :
-		remake dependency1 dependency2 ...
+		remake prerequisite1 prerequisite2 ...
 		shell script

-(There is a difference if the targets already exist, have never been built before, and the dependencies are either younger or obsolete, since the targets will not be rebuilt in the second case.)
+(There is a difference if the targets already exist, have never been built before, and the prerequisites are either younger or obsolete, since the targets will not be rebuilt in the second case.)

 The above usage of dynamic dependencies is hardly useful.
 Their strength